 Course Outcomes Assessment CO1 Understand B2B Marketing Concepts for Business Decision Making A1 CO2 Study the organizational buyer's decision process and influences that shape buying decisions.
 A3 CO 3 Get an overall exposure to various B2B Models of various businesses.
-A3 & A2 CO 4 Analyse strategies adopted by B2B formats concerning segmentation, targeting and positioning and other Communication aspects of B2B Businesses. aspects of D2D Dusinesses.
+A3 & A2 CO 4 Analyse strategies adopted by B2B formats concerning segmentation, targeting and positioning and other Communication aspects of B2B Businesses.
 A3 & A2